santi1s/Big-Data/EEE-%2D-Embedded-Escalation-Engineer-Training-and-Reference/ASC-Guided-Troubleshooter.md

 - Every Content Step title should ideally start with “Check if…” or “Check for” if possible, and every Content Step Sub-title should ideally start with “How to…”.

 ##Step 4 - Publish content into the repositories
-This step is easy – just zip up everything you created and send them to **JR Mayberry (rimayber)** for now.
-He will post them to the appropriate repo.

-**Note:**
-You can also follow the [Self-Authoring (Advanced)](/EEE-%2D-Embedded-Escalation-Engineer-Training-and-Reference/ASC-Guided-Troubleshooter/Self%2DAuthoring-\(Advanced\)) for importing and managing all of these files on your own through forking SelfHelp and submitting a PR.
+Please follow the [Self-Authoring (Advanced)](/EEE-%2D-Embedded-Escalation-Engineer-Training-and-Reference/ASC-Guided-Troubleshooter/Self%2DAuthoring-\(Advanced\)) for importing and managing all of these files on your own through forking SelfHelp and submitting a PR.

 It is likely you will need to re-iterate on content to adjust formatting, fix spelling errors, etc.